chiuyt19/m4-markdown/exercise-3/README.md

 open file1.r
 ```

-*open the file
+1.open the file
-+open the file without clicking on the file in your computer
+2.open the file without clicking on the file in your computer